richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 On a more personal note: I may be biased, as I care deeply about teaching.
-I care so much about teaching that most saturdays I coordinate courses as a volunteer
+I care so much about teaching that most Saturdays I coordinate courses as a volunteer
 (the so-called [Saturday courses](https://uppsala-makerspace.github.io/loerdagskurser/)).
 Those course do have a course fee.
 However, [the payment instructions](https://uppsala-makerspace.github.io/loerdagskurser/betalning/#__tabbed_1_2)